NaseemSrour/NaseemSrour/README.md

 I like making as many useful things with Python and Java as humanly possible.

 I love sports and photography.
 Also nature.
-I work at Nokia Software as an intern, too :) If you would like to discuss these things with me, you create an issue [here](https://github.com/NaseemSrour/NaseemSrour)!
-Let's chat further!
+I work at Nokia Software as an intern, too :) If you would like to discuss these things with me, you can create an issue [here](https://github.com/NaseemSrour/NaseemSrour) & we can chat further!

 <!--